-The most important factors to successful application of bleach are precision and speed.
+The most important factors to the successful application of bleach are precision and speed.
 Speed of application guarantees even results, and sectioning your hair will dramatically improve your accuracy and application time.

 To section your hair properly, divide it into four quadrants by forming a part directly down the middle of your hair from your forehead to the bottom of your neck where your hair ends.
-Halve this section out again from ear to ear and you're left with four manageable sections.
+Halve this section out again from ear to ear, and you're left with four manageable sections.

-Each of these sections are easy to work with because all you will need to do is take layers from the top and apply lightener, then continue downwards until the entire section is covered with bleach.
+Each of these sections is easy to work with because all you will need to do is take layers from the top and apply lightener, then continue downwards until the entire section is covered with bleach.
 This is much quicker than just slapping bleach all over the hair, and you're also much less likely to miss a spot.

 - How to Bleach Hair

 Bleaching properly is key.
 Learn the tricks of the trade for stunning results.